This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Your child can catch measles by breathing contaminated air or touching infected surfaces.
 The virus enters through the nose, mouth, or eyes.

+During the largest outbreaks in recent years, 21% of confirmed cases required hospitalisation.
 Schools become hotspots during outbreaks because children spend a significant amount of time together in enclosed spaces.
 Your child remains contagious from 4 days before the rash appears until 4 days after the rash appears.

 Severity of Measles for Unprotected Children

-Unimmunised children experience more severe measles symptoms than those with some vaccine protection.
-The illness typically lasts 7-10 days, but complications can persist for weeks.
+Unimmunised children experience more severe measles symptoms than those with vaccine protection.
+The illness typically lasts 7–10 days, but complications can persist for weeks.

 Your child faces serious complications in 1 in 4 cases.
 Pneumonia occurs in approximately 1 in 20 children, while brain inflammation affects around 1 in 1,000 cases.

-Children under 5 years of age are at a greater risk of developing measles complications.
-Death occurs in 1-2 per 1,000 cases, usually from pneumonia or brain swelling.
+Children under 5 years of age are at greater risk of developing measles complications.
+Death occurs in 1–2 per 1,000 cases, usually from pneumonia or brain swelling.

 Recovery takes longer in unimmunised children.
 The weakened immune system leaves your child vulnerable to other infections for months afterwards.